opengisch/QField-docs/documentation/how-to/attributes-form.en.md

 ## Attribute Form Configuration

-To configure a form you have to find the vector layer's *Properties* > *Attribute form*.
+To configure a form you have to open the vector layer's *Properties* > *Attribute form* in QGIS.

 Depending on what behaviour you want for your different attributes, you can choose different "widget types".
 The general QGIS field widgets are supported on QField.